Friday, May 18, 2007

 Oral poetry must be listened to like a Bach fugue.
 All the motifs have to be accepted: the voice, the performance, the music as well as the words.
 You can't sit there and strip everything off except the words.
 I've watched poets do that: strip the words off and paste them on the inside of their heads, where they seem to be eyeing the words like a very suspicious telegram.

 Quite simply, you have to listen to oral poetry like you do to music; you have to let it fall on you like rain.
-If you do, you'll get the genius of the spontaneous SOULSPEAK oral poems you've been listening to.

 After years of oral composition and seven oral poetry CDs, it is clear to me that that oral composition offers a way of creating a poetry that can reach an audience that is reading less and less, a trend by the way that is not going to stop, no matter how many book fairs we launch.